Conversely, The Cure's "The Walk" is similar to New Order's "Blue Monday."

 "Dreamin'" by KISS compared to "I'm Eighteen" by Alice Cooper.
 It went to court when Cooper's old record label with the rights to the song sued with KISS settling out of court.
 This might have also been yet another point of argument against those who claim KISS copied Alice Cooper's makeup, too.

-First, PM Dawn sampled Spandau Ballet's "True" in "Set Adrift on Memory Bliss", then later, did a self-copy of that titled "Faith in You".
+First, PM Dawn sampled Spandau Ballet's "True" in "Set Adrift on Memory Bliss", then later, did a self-plagiarism of that titled "Faith in You".

-It's also a little bit similar to the Dusty Springfield song also titled "Born This Way".
+Compare Lady Gaga's "Born this Way" to the Dusty Springfield song also titled "Born This Way".
 It was even being passed around the internet right before Gaga's "Born This Way" was to be released claiming to be the new single.
+The song also has a strong resemblance to "Express Yourself" by Madonna, which itself resembles other songs (see below).

 Also, "Bloody Mary, Heavy Metal Lover" and "Electric Chapel" sound a lot like most of Madonna's Confessions On A Dancefloor album, "Isaac" and "Get Together" is particular.

-Gaga's examples without Madonna include "I Like It Rough" with the instrumental from Rockwell's "Somebody's Watching Me", which itself was a disguised cover of the synthesizer instrumental of Pigs by Pink Floyd, and "Bad Romance", which comes melodically close to "Don't Bring Me Down" by ELO.
+Other Gaga examples include "I Like It Rough" with the instrumental from Rockwell's "Somebody's Watching Me" - which itself was a disguised cover of the synthesizer instrumental of Pigs from Pink Floyd's Animals - "Bad Romance", which comes melodically close to "Don't Bring Me Down" by ELO, and "You And I" which shares similar chord progressions to 4 Non Blondes' "What's Up".

 Part of Danity Kane's "Damaged" also sounds a little like "Somebody's Watching Me."